project-chip/connectedhomeip/src/messaging/README.md

 >>> [E:$exchange_id M: $msg_id (Ack: $ack_msg_id)] ($msg_category) Msg RX from $fabric_index:$source [$compressed_fabric_id] --- Type $protocol_id:$msg_type ($protocol_name:$msg_type_name)
 ```

-This has a similar legend to that for transmission except `$source` denoting the
+This has a similar legend to that for transmission except `$source` denotes the
-source's node identifier.
+source's node identifier and `$fabric_index` is the index on the recipient.

 #### Examples